 Victim of Our Times

 Putting the negative connotation aside, being ungrateful is not as horrible as it may seem.
 You are not a bad person for being ungrateful.
-You are just, human.
+Neither am I. You are just, human.
 A victim of our times.
 You are a human being driven with desires and thirst for the next best thing.
 How could you not be with the way things are evolving in our Western World where your accomplishments are just never enough?
-Where you need to have goals for each corner you turn, and God forbid you do not have your life planned out to a T. And even though Thanksgiving is bound to bring a reality check, an appreciation of all the blessings of the past year, a reflection of what you should be grateful for in your life, I have to say with a heavy burden in my heart we are all liars.
-We are all ungrateful, and not honest to our own selves.
-Are we really all waiting for one day out of the whole year, to have a I am grateful for frenzy on Instagram postings, and tweets?
-Guilty as charged, I have done it too.
-We are all confused and lost in a web of the modern world expectations.
+Where you need to have goals for each corner you turn, and God forbid you do not have your life planned out to a T. And even though Thanksgiving is bound to bring a reality check, an appreciation of all the blessings of the past year, a reflection of what you should be grateful for in your life, I have to say with a heavy burden in my heart we are all not being honest.
 Thanksgiving is a facade.
 A quick band-aid cover up to make ourselves feel better for being ungrateful during the rest of the year.
-Because our thinking goes something like this: It is Thaksgiving today and I am grateful.
-Ergo, I am grateful all year around.
-Ah, not quite.
+It is hard not to be though when we are all caught up in a web of the modern world expectations.

 The Epiphany Moment

 Take a minute to think about it.
 Are you being honest with yourself?
 You know you should be grateful, but do you feel grateful?
+I could list a million things that I should be grateful, but do I deep down to my core truly feel blessed?
 Those are two different things that in my humble opinion we all struggle with.
 Tomorrow will come and you will fall back into your daily routine, you will fall back to your old ways of not counting your blessings.
-But let's face it.
+But let’s face it.
 Really, who counts their blessings after all?
-Except when a tragedy hits the person next to you and then bam - EPIPHANY!
-You say to yourself "I am never complaining about so and so again".
-Well, a week later and you are complaining about your life again and so begins the vicious cycle of ungratefulness again.
+Except when a tragedy hits the person next to you and then bam – EPIPHANY!
+You say to yourself “I am never complaining about so and so again”.
+Well, a week later and you are complaining about your life again and so begins the vicious cycle again.

 The Art of Entitlement